nsinitsyn/A-star-algorithm/README.md

 ## Usage

-Just call static method `AStarWorker.Start(field, rowsAmount, columnsAmount, startPoint, finishPoint)` where:
+Call static method `AStarWorker.Start(field, rowsAmount, columnsAmount, startPoint, finishPoint)` where:
 `field` - two-dimensional array of 0 and 1 where 0 - cage is passable, 1 - cage isn't passable
 `rowsAmount` - amount of rows of field array
 `columnsAmount` - amount of columns of field array